Poto-Feu/swannsong/README.md

 ## Licensing
 **SwannSong Adventure** is licensed under the GNU General Public License Version 3.
 Third-party libraries licenses can be found in the *licenses* folder.

-PDCurses is developed by Mark Hessling and William McBrine and is in the public domain.